tvaneerd/today/mar_4_thread_safe_listeners.md

 But if you don't have global queues, or similar, there is no escape.

-See also:
+### See also:

-I talk I did at C++Now/Boostcon, on this very problem: https://youtu.be/RVvVQpIy6zc
+A talk I did at C++Now/Boostcon, on this very problem: https://youtu.be/RVvVQpIy6zc